 Monk Fruit

 Monk fruit sweetener is the only sugar-free sweetener that I use in my baking.
 I find that most sweeteners have an after-taste, but not monk fruit.
-However, you may use any granulated sugar or sweetener in its place.
+I used golden monk fruit sweetener in this batch of collagen cookies, but have also used the classic flavor.
+If you don't want to use monk fruit, coconut sugar would be a great Paleo alternative.

 This recipe only calls for 2 tablespoons of monk fruit.
 In one of my batches, I used ¼ cup and felt like it made the cookies too sweet.
 However, if super sweet cookies is what you're going for, then feel free to add an additional 1-2 tablespoons from what the recipe suggests.